Dwdeath/web/README.md

 # Chaotic
 # What?
-Just a badly written page to easily enable AUR (and more?) on my mechine running immutable astOS
+Just a badly written page to easily enable AUR (and more?) on my mechine running immutable astOS. the code to which is here: https://github.com/astos/astos

 # Where?
 It's just a partial implementation of this guide: